big-unibo/llm4dfm-develop/README.md

 **Still work in progress**

+First of all, execution privileges must be granted by means of `chmod 700 ./resources/automatic_metrics.sh`.

-After activating venv from `llm4dfm` root directory via `source .venv/bin/activate`, a task triggered by `poetry poe automatic_metrics` run the automatic metrics without configurations.
+After activating [venv](#Venv) from `llm4dfm` root directory via `source .venv/bin/activate`, a task triggered by `poetry poe automatic_metrics` run the automatic metrics without configurations.

 ## Tests